MatteoKoch/DivDraw/README.txt

-Start by adding the Script in the <head> Element:
+//Start by adding the Script in the <head> Element:

 <script src="DivDraw/divdraw.js"></script>

-Create a <div> Element with the id="myChart":
+//Create a <div> Element with the id="myChart":

 <div id="myChart"></div>

-add a script right above the closing <body> Element/Tag:
+//Add a script right above the closing <body> Element/Tag:

 <script>
   let width = 800;